hydraulic-software/conveyor/guidebook/docs/faq/index.md

 No. Conveyor generates [standard package formats](../outputs.md) and on macOS it uses an open source update framework called [Sparkle](https://www.sparkle-framework.org/).
 All these can be produced with native toolchains.
 If you want to stop using Conveyor, you will just have to set up your own packaging scripts and do the integration work yourself.
-In other words, you'll have spend the time you saved by using Conveyor, but nothing will break.
+In other words you'll have spend the time you saved by using Conveyor, but nothing will break.

 ## Why isn't Conveyor a service?